 Resident Centered Medication Safety (RCMS), 2017-2018: A two-year project in 18 homes designed to improve patient and resident care by decreasing unnecessary medications and associated side effects and adverse drug events including falls, impairment in cognition and function.
 Project will build a culture of learning through the use of a clinical nurse specialist/NP team dedicated to process improvement and staff engagement/education.

-In addition to our PIP programs funded by MN DHS, in 2014 CareChoice was awarded a CMS Health Care Challenge Innovation Award (HCIA Round II) for the implementation of Person Centered Care Connections (PCCC).
-Ten CareChoice homes are participating in the PCCC, a three-year project (2014-2017) built on an enhanced discharge planning process, with a goal to reduce hospital re-admissions and the total cost of care for post-acute nursing home patients for 90 days post-hospital discharge.
-This project is supported by grant number 1C1CMS331319-01-01 from the department of Health and Human Services, Centers for Medicare and Medicaid.
+In 2014, CareChoice was awarded a CMS Health Care Challenge Innovation Award (HCIA Round II) for the implementation of Person Centered Care Connections (PCCC).
+Ten CareChoice homes participated in the three-year project (2014-2017) built on an enhanced discharge planning process, with a goal to reduce hospital readmissions and the total cost of care for post-acute nursing home patients for 90 days post-hospital discharge.
+This project was supported by grant number 1C1CMS331319-01-01 from the department of Health and Human Services, Centers for Medicare and Medicaid.